Greedy Causal Discovery is Geometric: Edges of the Polytope

 If $\GG$ is a directed graph with $i\to j\in\GG$ we denote by $\GG_{i\leftarrow j}$ the directed graph identical to $\GG$ except that the edge $i\to j$ is replaced with $i\leftarrow j$.

 \begin{proposition} Let $\GG$ be a DAG with $i\to j\in\GG$.
 If $\GG_{i\leftarrow j}$ is a DAG, then either $\GG$ and $\GG_{i\leftarrow j}$ are Markov equivalent, or $\{\GG, \GG_{i\leftarrow j}\}$ is a turn pair. \end{proposition} The case in which $\GG$ and $\GG_{i\leftarrow j}$ are Markov equivalent is characterized in \cite{C95}.
-In \cite{HB12} the authors define a collection of turning moves in terms of the essential graph (see \cite[Propositions~$31$ and~$34$]{HB12}).
+Hauser and B\"uhlmann define a collection of turning moves in terms of the essential graph (see \cite[Propositions~$31$ and~$34$]{HB12}).
 They characterize when $\GG_{i\leftarrow j}$ is a DAG and the relation between the essential graphs of $\GG$ and $\GG_{i\leftarrow j}$ when this is the case.
 The above proposition shows that in the case of no interventions, their turning moves are turn pairs.
-The converse is not true, as shown in \cref{ex: bud not flip of edge}.
-Although, when the underlying graph is a tree, the turning moves in \cite[Propositions~$31$ and~$34$]{HB12} coincide with turn pairs.
-This is shown in \cref{subsec: trees}.
+The converse is not true, as shown in \Cref{ex: bud not flip of edge}.

-\begin{example} By \cref{prop: edge turn}, turn pairs capture whenever we turn an edge in a DAG, transforming it into another (non-Markov equivalent) DAG, in terms of characteristic imsets.
-The converse of \cref{prop: edge turn} is, on the other hand, not true.
+\begin{example} By \Cref{prop: edge turn}, turn pairs capture whenever we turn an edge in a DAG, transforming it into another (non-Markov equivalent) DAG, in terms of characteristic imsets.
+The converse of \Cref{prop: edge turn} is, on the other hand, not true.
 That is, there exists a turn pair $\{\GG, \HH\}$ for which there is no DAG $\DD$ Markov equivalent to $\GG$ such that $\DD_{i\leftarrow j}$ is Markov equivalent to $\HH$.
-As an example of this, take $\GG$ and $\HH$ as in \cref{fig: ex bud not flip of edge}.
+As an example of this, take $\GG$ and $\HH$ as in \Cref{fig: ex bud not flip of edge}.